 We also encourage filmmakers who attend to participate in Q&A sessions about their work.

-This year (2020) there will be an Audience Award for each of the following categories.
+We are revisiting our plans; in past years there has been an Audience Award for each of the following categories:

 1. All film submissions must be LGBTQ+ focussed.
 We do not screen films that have no LGBTQ+ content.